aryamasinha/Personal-Expenses-App/README.md

 A Flutter based app covering the basics of Flutter including Core Flutter Widgets , Styling the App ,

-Connecting Widgets and Managing Data/State , adding and removing User Transactions.
+Connecting Widgets and managing Data/State , adding and removing User Transactions.